LILIKANLC/classic-models-powerbi-/README.md

 **Page 2 - Geography & Growth**
 Revenue by Country (filled map), Year-over-Year Revenue Growth, Revenue by Quarter.
 *Revenue grew 36% from 2003 to 2004.
-USA leads with $3.3M — 3x more than Spain in 2nd place.*
+USA leads with $3.3M - 3x more than Spain in 2nd place.*
-*Note: 2005 data covers January–October only.*
+*Note: 2005 data covers January-October only.*

 ![Geography and Growth](screenshots/02_geography_growth.png)